 These types of warehouses are owned, managed, and controlled by cooperative societies.
 Instead of earning a profit, these warehouses are focused to help society members.
 Only co-operative society members can avail of these warehouse facilities for storage of goods at economical rates.

-Distribution centres are built in large spaces.
+Distribution centers are built in large spaces.
 These facilities enable fast movement of goods in large quantity for a short duration in contrast to the traditional warehouses where you can store goods for as long as two months or even a year.

 As the name suggests, these warehouses serve as distribution points where goods are procured from different suppliers to deliver to the customers in nearby locations.
-These distribution centres mainly focus on moving goods in the quickest, fastest, and most reliable manner.
+These distribution centers mainly focus on moving goods in the quickest, fastest, and most reliable manner.

 Warehousing of goods independently can be a huge expense for most businesses.
 To deliver the products timely, sellers usually need to store inventory in different locations near to their customers.
 However, purchasing warehouses in different locations can surge the logistics expense of a seller by a huge percentage.
 On the contrary, storing the inventory in shared warehouses can help sellers cut down the logistics expenditure by almost half.
 So, before purchasing a warehouse, get an understanding of different order fulfilment stages and prepare an estimate for logistics operations.